 Imams, mufti, and mullahs were often held in high esteem.
 Many followed local and pan-Islamic causes.
 The Allied military power left only marginal roles for Islamists.
 The Allies won the battle in North Africa and Egypt without them: A quarter million Axis troops capitulated in Tunis mid-May 1943.
 It became advisable to pay attention to the Islamists and nationalists.
 A question remains about if and how this new U.S. tradition of looking into Islamist affairs by leading officers was thereafter cultivated or became a stop-and-go story as needed?
 The North Africa campaign and the Allied effort to cooperate and coopt Islamists in the region may provide some lessons in working with Middle East actors.
 So, they may be partners, but not Allies—although there are exceptions.
 Did fears of the Joint Committee prove prophetic: Was and is there a war ongoing against the ideology of Islamism?

 The views expressed in this article are those of the author alone and do not necessarily reflect the position of the Foreign Policy Research Institute, a non-partisan organization that seeks to publish well-argued, policy-oriented articles on American foreign policy and national security priorities.

-*About the author: Wolfgang G. Schwanitz is a Senior Fellow in the Middle East Program at the Foreign Policy Research Institute.
-He holds a Ph.D. in Middle Eastern Studies from Leipzig University, has taught at five German and American universities, and served as head of Middle Eastern history at the Academy of Science in Berlin.
+*About the author: Wolfgang G. Schwanitz is the inaugural Bernard Lewis Fellow in the Middle East Program at the Foreign Policy Research Institute.
+He holds a Ph.D. in Middle Eastern Studies from Leipzig University.

 Source: This article was published by FPRI